 Keep Up with Regular Cleaning

 Basic maintenance by you goes a long way!
 For a granite countertop, be sure to wipe it down daily and dry it thoroughly.
 Properly sealed stones should not let any moisture seep into the surface.
 If that is happening, it could be time for your counters to be resealed.
 This tip also applies to your hard floors and tiled showers.
 Mold and mildew building up in your shower will cause the grout to deteriorate much quicker than gently cleaning the grout and tile regularly.
 The same goes for your floors – dirt can work its way into the grout if not swept or vacuumed regularly.
 That dirt can break down the grout over time, causing tiles to loosen.

 Let the Pros Do the Heavy, Deep Cleaning!

-Different chemicals and cleaners bring about different reaction – and success for failure – depending on the surface on which they are being used.
+Different chemicals and cleaners bring about different reactions – and success or failure – depending on the surface on which they are being used.
 The cleaner you use for the tile in your shower could quickly damage the finish on your marble floors in your entryway – or your granite counters.

 Professional cleaners like Commercial Cleaning & Restoration have crews that know every kind of stone out there, and know what is safe – and not safe – to use in every situation.
 Paying for professional cleaning and resealing from time to time could save you the high cost of replacement in the long run because your surfaces will last longer.

 Overall, just be cautious!
-Avoid extreme temperature differences, encourage the use of coasters, don’t use abrasive cleaners.
-Frequent dusting, vacuuming, and sweeping will go a long way in keeping dirt and grime out of the tile and grout and keep the integrity of your floors and countertops intact longer.
+Avoid extreme temperature differences, encourage the use of coasters, and don’t use abrasive cleaners.
+Frequent dusting, vacuuming, and sweeping will go a long way in keeping dirt and grime out of the tile and grout and keeping the integrity of your floors and countertops intact longer.